 Faith comes to completion in trust (fiducia).
 From cognition, to conviction, faith culminates in commitment.
 Whereas notitia is primarily intellectual, assensus emotional, fiducia is volitional.
 Faith is trust that surrenders to the belief as we understand it.
 All three faculties are engaged in faith: intellect, emotions, and will.

 Can I know something is true without being able to show it is true?
 Sometimes I hold a true belief without knowing the reasons why it’s true.
-Consider: If you were asked to factor the equation x2 – 3x – 10 and you guessed (not solved) the answer to be “(x – 5) (x + 2),” you would be correct, even though you may not know how to solve it by the mathematical process.
+Consider: If you were asked to factor the equation x2 – 3x – 10 and you believed (without solving) that the true answer is “(x – 5) (x + 2),” you would be correct, even though you may not know how to solve it by the mathematical process.
 The truth of your answer remains, though you may not know how to derive that answer.
 Similarly, some beliefs can be true without reasons.
 I can hold a true belief without knowing why that belief is true.
 This is not to say that a belief is false if I don’t have reasons for it.
 It is to say that justification for a belief is not the same as the belief itself.
 Sometimes what I know is true is different from what I can show is true.

 Which comes first, faith or reason?
 The expression “fides quaerens intellectum“ (faith seeking understanding) may help us.
 Sometimes our beliefs begin with faith and then move toward understanding.
 Consider: a child takes for granted what their parent says and then grows in understanding.
 We first trust a map and then come to understand how to use it.
 When your car breaks down, we first come to the owner’s manual from a position of trust in those who wrote it.
 Faith seeks understanding.